barryclark/jekyll-now/_posts/2015-07-26-capybara-testing-with-rails-and-suya-part-2.md

 category: programming
 title: Capybara testing with Rails.
 Part 2.
 tags: Programming
-excerpt: In part 2 of this tutorial, we'll do some more advanced Capybara Testing.
+excerpt: In part 2 of this tutorial, we'll do some more advanced Capybara Testing by interacting with the page, using fill_in, current_path, have_selector, and the launchy gem.
 Suya, again, is our muse.
 ---

 ## Advanced capybara testing.